OfficeDev/office-js-docs-pr/docs/overview/office-add-ins-community-call.md

 The Microsoft Office Add-ins community call is a monthly call where you can learn more about new features, development practices, and additional information about creating Office Add-ins.
 The community call occurs the second Wednesday of each month at 8:00 AM Pacific Time.
 You can download the calendar invite at <https://aka.ms/officeaddinscommunitycall>.

-## Agenda for November 8, 2023 call
+## Agenda for December 13, 2023 call

-The agenda for the November Office Add-ins community call is the following:
+The agenda for the December Office Add-ins community call will be posted the week of the call.

-- Luyi Han will talk about Microsoft Teams apps for Word, Excel, and PowerPoint.
-- Miaofei Wang and Dongqi Lv will share improvements to the undo behavior in custom functions.

 ## Previous calls